Say You'll Be Mine (Steps song): Chart performance

 In the United Kingdom, "Say You'll Be Mine" / "Better the Devil You Know" entered the UK Singles Chart at number seven on 19 December 1999 and peaked at number four for two weeks in January 2000, becoming Steps' sixth consecutive top-five hit and spending 18 weeks on the chart.
 The double A-side also reached the top 20 in Ireland, peaking at number 13.
 Elsewhere in Europe, the single reached number seven in Hungary, entered the top 50 in Flanders and the Netherlands, and appeared within the top 100 in Germany and Switzerland.
 On the Eurochart Hot 100, the single peaked at number 19 on the issue dated 22 January 2000.
 In Australia, the double A-side charted for eight weeks, peaking at number 21 on the week of its debut, 30 January 2000.

 Music video

 A music video was made for "Say You'll Be Mine", directed by David Amphlett.
 He also directed the videos for "Tragedy" and "Heartbeat".
-It features the band acting out different films.
+It features the band acting out different Hollywood films.
 H and Claire act out Romeo + Juliet, H and Faye act out Austin Powers: International Man of Mystery, H and Lisa act out Titanic, Lee and Claire act out There's Something About Mary, Lee and Faye act out Batman Returns and Lee and Lisa act out Armageddon.
 The group members also wear gold-coloured outfits while performing a dance routine.